taskurotta/taskurotta.org/_includes/md/doc.md

   The view provides a paginated list of all actors's task queues registered in a cluster.
 It is important to know that the information presented can be delayed by a few seconds from the actual one.
 Console uses Taskurotta's metrics service as a source for the information, and it requires some time for the data to be updated.
-Also, all metrics data for the node is lost when is JVM shutting down or reloads.
+Also, all metrics data for the node is lost when the JVM is shutting down or reloads.

   <img src="../../doc/img/console/queues_list.jpg" width="958" height="568" />

   Displayed fields are:

   - *"Name"* - task queue name (Note that hazelcast backing collection prefix is omitted).
 It generally matches the actor ID bind to the queue.
-  - *"Last polled"* - last date and time (on the server) when an actor polled task from the queue.
-It could be any actor polled any node.
+  - *"Last polled"* - last date and time (server side) when an actor polled task from the queue.
+It could be any actor polled on any node.
   - *"Balance"* - estimate data on task income/outcome of the queue.
 Income is a summed up number of enqueue invocations for all nodes, outcome is a summed up number of task polled from the queue.
 You can switch between last hour and last 24hours
   - *"Size"* - size of the queue by metrics data.
 By clicking eye-button ("Show current size") you can get an actual current size by requesting